vichawans/group_python/scripts/data_extraction/download_pp_convert/README.md

      - `l_use_downloaded_save_dir`: True/False.
 Optional.
 For converting from pp files in `downloaded_save_dir` instead of from `tmp_dir`
      - `format`: "nc"/"zarr" case sensitive (untested).
 Only nc is working now.

-4. Submit the code from the code directory
+4. Execute the code from the code directory

    On Jasmin, go to this script folder and execute the driver script